adrobinoga/zk-protocol/protocol.md

 (<): Little endian format.

 The packets can be divided in regular packets and in realtime packets:

 - **Regular packets**: These are the packets used for normal request and reply procedures.
-- **Realtime packets**: These are the packets used to report events, the are sent by the machine without a previous connection, if a connection exists.
+- **Realtime packets**: These are the packets used to report events, the are sent by the machine without a previous reply, if a connection exists.

+Both type of packets follow this general structure.

+**Example of a regular type packet**:

+	00000000: 50 50 82 7D 0C 00 00 00  0B 00 58 EF C5 C0 05 00  PP.}......X.....
+	00000010: 7E 4F 53 00

+In this example the size of the payload is:

+	0x000C

+And the payload is:

+	0B 00 58 EF C5 C0 05 00 7E 4F 53 00

 ### Regular Packet Payload ###